umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Media/Connect-to-Azure-Storage-Explorer/index.md

 versionFrom: 9.0.0
 versionTo: 10.0.0
-meta.Title: "Using Azure Storage Explorer with Umbraco Cloud" meta.Description: "All Media files for Umbraco Cloud projects are stored in Azure Blob Storage contaiers.
+meta.Title: "Using Azure Storage Explorer with Umbraco Cloud" meta.Description: "All Media files for Umbraco Cloud projects are stored in Azure Blob Storage containers.
 Each environment has a separate container linked to it."
 ---

 # Connect to Azure Storage Explorer to upload files manually

 In case, you want to manually upload files to the Azure Blob Storage container provided to your Umbraco Cloud environments, you can take advantage of the "Microsoft Azure Storage Explorer" software.

-This article provides the steps you need, in order to connect to your Azure Blob Storage containers using Azure Storage Explorer.
+This article provides the steps you need, to connect to your Azure Blob Storage containers using Azure Storage Explorer.

 :::warning
-We strongly recommend that you add all media items to your Cloud environments through the backoffice.
-Clone your environment to your local machine in order to manage the files of your media library.
+We strongly recommend that you add all the media items to your Cloud environments through the backoffice.
+Clone your environment to your local machine to manage the files of your media library.

 **Important**: If you upload your media files manually using this method, they will not be available in the backoffice.